Visiting - Explore

 The ‘Road to War’

 The first room you will enter is known as the Road to War Room.
-The Road War to War Room holds an exhibition on the story of the road to war and why the Western Approaches site was set up in Liverpool.
-You can move around the displays in this room and look for extra hands-on information in cabinets, pigeon holes and stands.
-This room contains artefacts from the inter-war period and maps and blueprints of the Western Approaches site.
-There are 2 interactive aspects aside from the interpretation.
-Visitors are invited to make ‘kites’ out of Reichsmark bank notes and play the role of an architect sitting and drawing at an architects’ desk.
+This area highlights events following the First World War, leading to the Second World War.
+It also provides background on the move of Western Approaches HQ from Plymouth to Liverpool.
+You can wander around the displays in this room and look for extra hands-on information in cabinets, pigeon holes and stands.
+The room contains artefacts from the inter-war period and maps and copies of blueprints of the Western Approaches site.
+There are two interactive aspects aside from the interpretation: visitors are invited to make kites out of Reichsmark bank notes and play the role of an architect sitting and drawing at an architects’ desk.